LucasDelfino92/morrowindsharp/mendedmw.md

 Install Morrowind to a root directory (e.g. C:\Games\Morrowind\).
 This will save you headaches later on.

 Your **Data Files** folder contains your game’s data.
 If you followed my advice earlier, it should be found in C:\Games\Morrowind\Data Files\.

-### A NOTE ON THE OFFICIAL ADD-ONS

-Many experienced modders agree the official add-ons are, in general lines, poorly made.
-Some have a very questionable implementation that reeks of amateurism.
-Thankfully some modders have done right by them.

-Because you will have to choose whether you want to use patched or "modded" versions of these add-ons, not to mention use them **at all**, the first thing to do is to **remove the official plugins**.
-To do so, enter your Data Files folder, create a new folder named “Official Plugins”, and move ALL .esp and .txt files into said folder.

-Near the end of the guide there will be a detailed section on how to deal with the add-ons.

 ### MODDING BASICS